outde-xyz/website/content/Tutorials/latex_petpeeves.md

 As you might know, your bibtex style automatically handles the capitalization of your references.
 But it only works well if

-1. your bibtex references are in sentence case, and
+1. your bibtex references are in Sentence Case, and
 2. you explicitly indicate which characters should not be lowercased.

 So don't write something like this: